StarlingUAS/fenswood_volcano_template/tutorial/simple_class.md

 ## Example code

-This section explains the code in detail.
+To load this example, first run `git checkout simple_class`.
+The key file is `controller.py` in the [fenswood_drone_controller/fenswood_drone_controller](../fenswood_drone_controller/fenswood_drone_controller) subdirectory.
+The remainder of this section describes how it works.
 Only differences from the [old school](old_school.md#example-code) are covered and details may refer back to explanations in that example.

 ```
 import rclpy